iamazadi/Porta.jl/docs/src/index.md

 ```

 ## Usage
-For client-side code read the tests, and for examples on how to build, please check out the models directory.
-See `planethopf.jl` as an example.
+For client-side code see the tests, and check out the `models` directory for examples.

 ## Status
 - Logic [Doing]